Reform Jewish Congregation of Puerto Rico

 The Board of Directors shall create classes of membership from time to times with such rights and privileges as it may determine.

-The term “member in good standing” shall refer to any member unit that has by June 30 of the previous fiscal year, paid its dues, made arrangements for deferred or partial payment, or has another special financial agreement with the Financial Secretary, and has complied with the terms of the special arrangement.
+The term “Member in Good Standing” shall refer to any member unit that has by the end of the previous calendar month, paid its dues, made arrangements for deferred or partial payment, or has another special financial agreement with the Financial Secretary, and has complied with the terms of the special arrangement.

 Every duly elected member of the Congregation in good standing shall be entitled to vote on all questions presented at any meeting of the Congregation.
 Each unit of membership shall be entitled to one (1) vote.